czuger/rhex/README.md

 ####Dumping an hex map
 ------

 You can dump a grid to a bitmap file.
-In order to have different colors for your hex map, you need to specify them when creating the grid
+In order to have different colors for your hex map, you need to specify them when creating the grid.
 ```ruby
   element_to_color_hash: {
     m: :brown, g: :green, w: :blue
   }
 ```
-Where m = brown, g = green and w = blue (the colors for mountains, grass and water) You can user all colors from rmagick : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names You can also user rvb notation (#efefef for example) instead of color name (use strings rather than symbols)
+Where m = brown, g = green and w = blue (the colors for mountains, grass and water).
+You can user all colors from rmagick : http://www.simplesystems.org/RMagick/doc/imusage.html#color_names.
+You can also user RVB notation (like '#efefef') instead of color name (use strings rather than symbols).

 ```ruby
 # Create a grid with a correspondence array from hex value to color